- About this guide

-Bus service was planned from Durango to Grand Junction via Road Runner Transit “coming soon”.
-However, there is no definite date listed.
-Once the service is to Grand Junction, you can catch a Greyhound bus back to Denver.
-You can reverse the route to get into Durango. (see info below in Section Hiking Transportation for The Colorado Trail) Please check the Road Runner site to find a definite date when making transit plans.
+Bus service is avail again for Durango to Grand Junction via Road Runner Transit.
+In Grand Junction, you can catch a Greyhound bus back to Denver.
+You can reverse the route to get into Durango. (see info below in Section Hiking Transportation for The Colorado Trail)

 The following are ways you can section hike The Colorado Trail:

 - Greyhound goes to the town of Frisco to and from Denver.
 From Frisco you can take a Summit Stage Bus to Copper or the trailhead out of Breck/Frisco.
 See below for more info on Summit Stage.
 Greyhound will also go to and from Denver, CO and Grand Junction, CO.
 Road Runner transit had plans to go from Grand Junction to Durango, but those plans seem on hold.

 - Alberquerque, NM is an option some people use for flying into or out of.
 With Greyhound service ending on Sept 6, 2011 into Durango, this option may be more diffcult.

 - Summit Stage: Summit Stage is the free bus service that goes along the various mountain towns.
 You could catch a Greyhound bus to Frisco and from there take the free Summit Stage Bus to the trailhead just outside of Breck/Frisco or to Copper Mountain.
 Naturally, you can reverse the route and take the Summit Stage from the trailheads at Breck/Frisco or Copper and go to Frisco and catch a Greyhound or Amtrak back to Denver. http://www.summitstage.com/

 - As of Jan 2011, the Sumit Stage also connnects Frisco to Leadville for $5.
 Makes doing section hikes easier!